What Is Repetitive Compulsion & How To Overcome It

 What Type Of Repetitive Behavior Is Common With Autism?

 Autism as a medical illness is characterized by some repetitive motions which may be referred to as stereotypies, stereotypic movement disorder, or repetitive behaviors.
 The common repetitive behavior with autism is self-stimulation, which can also be called stimming.
 Stimming refers to stereotyped, repetitive, and in some situations self-injurious behaviors.
 These behaviors may include teeth grinding, hand waving, nail-biting, rocking movements, self-biting, self-hitting, head-banging, and so on.

 Autism spectrum disorder is a medical challenge relating to behavior and communication.
 If you have autism, you may engage in behaviors including:

 - Repetition of words, phrases, sounds or physical movements over and over again

 - Reduced interest in activities or topics

-- High sensitivity to smells, touches, sights, or sounds, touches, smells, that appear ordinary to other people
+- High sensitivity to smells, touches, sights, or sounds may appear ordinary to others

 - Cognitive impairments